freeCodeCamp/freeCodeCamp/docs/how-to-work-on-localized-client-webapp.md

 # How to work on localized client webapp

-The react based client webapp that powers our learning platform is built using Gatsby.
+The react based client web app that powers our learning platform is built using Gatsby.
 It is translated into various world languages using [react-i18next](https://react.i18next.com/) and [i18next](https://www.i18next.com/).

-You can learn more about setting the client application locally for development by following [our local setup guide here](/how-to-setup-freecodecamp-locally).
+You can learn more about setting up the client application locally for development by following [our local setup guide here](/how-to-setup-freecodecamp-locally).
 By default the application is available only in English.

-Once you have setup the project locally you should be able to follow this documentation to run the client in the language of your liking from a list of available languages.
+Once you have setup the project locally you should be able to follow this documentation to run the client in the language of your choice from the list of available languages.

 This could be helpful when you are working on a feature that specifically targets something that involves localization, and requires you to validate for instance a button's label in a different language.